Piolintech123/WRO2026-FE-PiolinTech/docs/legacy/02_PTesting&Analysis.md

 Parking / final state
 ```

-This hierarchy avoids testing the entire system before its individual layers are understood.
+This prevents the team from debugging the entire autonomous vehicle when the real problem exists in one basic layer.

 ---

-# 2.50 Examples of Single-Subsystem Tests
+# 2.51 Examples of Isolated Tests

-Useful isolated tests include:

 ### Steering